artefactual-labs/a3m/docs/about.rst

 There are multiple use cases.
-For example, you may want to build an application that connects to a message broker used to receive preservation requests and publish the reuslts.
+For example, you may want to build an application that connects to a message broker used to receive preservation requests and publish the results.
 If you were writing this application using Python, our programming interfaces could assit you in embedding a3m easily.

 .. mermaid::